Medacorp/Luigi-s-Mansion/Documentation/Furniture variables.md

     type:{ //Overwrites the default furniture type of this furniture. value:"<type>", //Required if type is present, what type to use.
 Types:delayed, fan, generic, rolling, swinging, swirling. search_value:X, //Optional, what search value is needed.
 The default may be different for the default type of the furniture.
-            * For delayed and generic, it's how long the poltergust must be used.
+            * For delayed, it's how long the poltergust must be used.
 Default = 20.
-            * For fan, it's the default spinning speed in degrees/10.
+            * For fan, it's the default spinning speed in tenths of degrees (positive values only).
 Default = 0.
             * For generic, it's how long the poltergust must be used.
 Default = 20.
-            * For rolling it's how long the poltergust.
+            * For rolling it's how long the poltergust must be used.
 Default = 20.
             * For swinging the angle in degrees*10.
 Default = 100.
-            * For swirling the amount of spinds it needs to have made.
+            * For swirling the amount of spins it needs to have made.
 Default = 5. turn_left:0b //Optional if value is "fan", wether the fan turns left rather than right.
     },
     searchable:["<method>"], //Sets what method can result in searching.
 If "interact" is absent here, but provided in shake_animation, interact will still try to shake it, and trigger the search animaton, but it won't actually get searched.
 Methods: time(will search automatically), interact, vacuum, dust, fire, water, ice.
 Default = none.